 Call your healthcare provider right away if you have any of the following:

-Pain, swelling, redness, bleeding, or fluid leaking at the insertion site
+Increasing pain, swelling, redness, bleeding, or drainage at the insertion site

 Severe pain, coldness, or a bluish color in the leg or arm that held the catheter